 Our buying guide will go over everything you need to know about microSD cards.
-Some cost under $20 and will give you a little extra space, while others cost a lot more but deliver improved performance along with way more storage options.
+Some cost under $20 and will give you a little extra storage, while others cost a lot more but deliver improved performance along with lots of space.

 One of the main reasons you might want to get a microSD card is for improved performance.
 Fast microSD cards in our roundup will do exactly that.
 They help apps run smooth, games open quicker and even improve 4k video recording.
 Along with the obvious increase in storage limits.